 “Coach Pierce expected us to always be good teammates and encourage each other,” Cooper said.
 “Coach Alexander expects the same from us.
 That may seem like a small thing, but not many teams or coaches emphasize that.
 It comes from being a selfless disciple of Christ.”

-Pierce had high praise for both players and certainly isn’t surprised by their success at his alma mater.
-He reminisced on the days when Marberry “looked like a baby giraffe running around on the court” – a far cry from his current status – and of watching a six-year-old Cooper electrify FRA basketball camps.
+Pierce had high praise for both players and said he isn’t surprised by their success at his alma mater.
+He reminisced on the days when Marberry “looked like a baby giraffe running around on the court” and of watching a 6-year-old Cooper “electrify” FRA basketball camps.

 “Early in high school, (Rob) started playing in the post and would dominate games without hardly scoring any points,” Pierce said.
 “He grew into his body and got better offensively to become the complete player he is today.”